Anyword vs Copy.ai for Ad Copywriting 2026: Which AI Tool Actually Delivers?

 Enterprise Custom SSO, dedicated support, SLA

-No free plan — just a 7-day trial — which is honestly a missed opportunity.
-Let people kick the tires before committing.
+No free plan — just a 7-day trial — which is a legitimate downside if you want to kick the tires before committing.
+It's one of my bigger gripes with them, honestly.
+Let people in the door.

 Best For